argonne-lcf/AR2023/02_features/nexus-iri.md

    credit= "Argonne National Laboratory"
 %}

 A fully realized IRI would also impact the people conducting the research.
 Scientists must often devote considerable time and effort to managing data when running an experiment.
-This includes tasks like storing, transferring, validating and sharing data before it can be used to gain new insights.
+This includes tasks like storing, transferring, validating, and sharing data before it can be used to gain new insights.
 The IRI seeks to automate many of these tedious data management tasks so researchers can focus more on the science.
 This would help streamline the scientific process by freeing up scientists to form hypotheses while experiments are being carried out.

 # Supercomputing on Demand